 The Enterprise edition can meet the requirements and needs of large businesses that need something a little more sophisticated.
 This edition gives users advanced administration and customization tools.
 It can support large-scale deployment without adding much complexity to the process, and it offers access to Salesforce APIs that enable users to integrate it easily with their back-office systems.

 The unlimited edition is created to maximize the success of large enterprises.
 It allows for more flexibility through the platform for managing and sharing all the information on demand.
 Of course, this edition comes with all the functionality and features included in the Enterprise edition.
 It also comes with full mobile access, Premier Support, Unlimited custom apps, increased limits of storage, and other advanced features that can prove useful to your enterprise.

 The developer edition offers access to the lightning platform and APIs.
 It allows developers to create and develop new tools, applications, and integrations with other applications and services so that Salesforce’s functionality is extended further.
 The Developers edition provides access to some of the features of the Enterprise edition as well.

 Now, it’s time to explore each of them and see what features they offer as well as the pricing.

 1st- Essentials – 25$/user/month

 The Salesforce CRM Lightning Essentials Edition is suitable for startups and small businesses.
-It can fulfill their basic CRM needs thanks to the basic features it offers.
+It can fulfill its basic CRM needs thanks to the basic features it offers.
 The Lightning Essentials edition can be enough for small businesses to solve the needs of their marketing and sales teams.